vBartelsHsKe/test/images/automotive/readme.md

 # Automotive

-All results for category Apps for automotive.
+All results for category automotive.

 ##  Table of contents